tshepang/blog/content/2006 movie review.md

 George Clooney really outdoes himself (even considering this is a debut) in the beautifully-crafted *Confessions of A Dangerous Mind*.
-This is not nearly the genius that is shown in Darren Aronofsky\'s [Pi], and only masters wind up making electrifying fables like *A History of Violence*.
+This is not nearly the genius that is shown in Darren Aronofsky's [Pi], and only masters wind up making electrifying fables like *A History of Violence*.